canmom/canmom.github.io/fiction/summoning.md

 "Scarce would I have come," I whisper to you, "just to harm a wicked man, for there are wicked men in every generation, and I am fond of many.
 It is another desire felt moved to fulfil..."
 You try to step away from me then, but the actor is still behind you, and you almost trip.
 Perhaps I press too hard... so I wait.
 Your wish is plain as day, but I would have you say it.

 "I would...
-God has seen fit to make me a man." you say, quite incorrectly.
+God has seen fit to make me a man." you say.
 "My master says that makes me powerful, that I carry the will to dominate.
 Powerful!
 Yet I have seen the nature of such power, and..."

 ...and it gets a bit much, and you start to cry.
 Such sorrow in that bony frame!
 That actor---he really is a sweetheart, I can see why you fell so quickly---helps you to the floor, and supports you.